SPECIFICATIONS

 Trip interlock filter: Hardware filter, 4 ms

-Trip interlock ac voltage rejection: 60 V rms 50/60 Hz at 125 V dc excitation
+Trip interlock AC voltage rejection: 60 V rms 50/60 Hz at 125 V dc excitation

-Temperature: 0 to 60°C
+Operating Temperature: 0 to 60°C

-Number of trip solenoids: Three
+Number of trip solenoids: 3

 Availability: In Stock